Garmin InReach Explorer+ Review: A Deep Dive

 - Trip info.
-Kind of like setting the trip in a car – you get to see distance travelled, speed, trip time, average speed, etc. Useful if you’re trying to break a record like I was when I decided to cross Lake Baikal.
+Kind of like setting the trip in a car – you get to see the distance traveled, speed, trip time, average speed, etc. Useful if you’re trying to break a record like I was when I decided to cross Lake Baikal.

 - Data usage.
 Simply tells you how much data you’ve used up.
 Useful if you’re trying to stick to a budget or want to argue with Garmin’s help desk.

 - Compass.
-An accurate compass that can be used as a backup to a conventional compass.
+An accurate compass which can be used as a backup to a conventional compass.